mvdnbrk/laravel-mix-tailwindcss/README.md

 This extension provides instant Tailwind CSS support to your Mix builds.
 Please make sure that you are using `laravel-mix` version 2.1 or higher.

-This package works with Tailwind version 1.0 or higher as well with earlier versions.
+This package works with Tailwind version 1.0 or higher but also with earlier versions.

 ## Usage